 Joe from Burnsville, NC used the Flo by Moen to save himself from a potential spike in his utility bill:

 But it turned out his trouble wasn’t just with his toilet:

-Since its debut, the Flo by Moen device has saved over 10 million gallons of water for people like Joe and David all over the world.
+Since its debut, the Shutoff has saved over 10 million gallons of water for people like Joe and David all over the world.
 60% of users detect a leak as soon as they install the device.
 Which goes to show just how sneaky those little leaks can be.

 So the question isn’t whether or not you need a smart leak detection system in your home.
 The question is, is your home leaking right now?